nitrite/nitrite-doc/flutter-sdk/migration.md

 A migration is a set of changes to the schema that can be applied to a database.
 Migrations are used to keep the database schema up to date with the codebase.
 It contains a queue of instructions that are executed in order to update the database schema from one version to the next.

 !!!primary
-The migration is executed only once.
+The migration is executed only once for a specific schema version.
 If you want to execute the migration again, you need to change the schema version of the database.
 !!!

 For example, if you have a database with the schema version 1 and you want to update it to version 2, you need to apply the migration steps from version 1 and version 2.